 The race finishes at 67th Street on West Drive.
 Spectators can access the final approach to the finish in two ways:

-Grandstand Seating: Tickets are required and are available for $50 at the expo, Pavilion, and online prior to race day.
+Grandstand Seating: Tickets are required and are available at the expo, Pavilion, and online prior to race day.
 On race day, purchase tickets at the West 63rd Street entrance to Central Park.

 Standing Spectator Area: Located inside Central Park from Columbus Circle to the south end of the grandstands, approximately 500 feet before the finish.
 NYPD, NYRR, and the NYC Parks Department may limit access at times, based on capacity.
 No chairs or seats are provided or allowed.
 There is no spectator access north of the grandstands in Central Park.